-We were early on this curve.
+Steve: We were early on this curve.
 I started hiring engineers around the world 7 years ago.
 It was definitely early for that.
 People thought it was a bit difficult to manage that team.
 Now, many people do it that way.
-It is economical.
-The tools are also developed around it.
+Working with an outsource development team is economical.
+The business startup tools are also developed around it.

-Why Building an MVP Is So Necessary for Startups?
+Why Creating an MVP Is So Necessary for Startups?

-As an entrepreneur with multi-year experience in field sales, Steve Benson understands why it’s so crucial to do the initial validation of the future product by placing its alpha or beta version in front of ‘people who you think are going to buy it and use it.’
-And this is where the MVP comes in handy.
+As an entrepreneur with multi-year experience in field sales, Steve Benson understands why it's so crucial to do the initial validation of the future product by placing its alpha or beta version in front of "people who you think are going to buy it and use it".
+And this is where MVP development process comes into play.